yaegassy/coc-volar/README.md

 - `volar.diagnostics.enable`: Enable/disable the Volar diagnostics, default: `true`
 - `volar.diagnostics.tsLocale`: Locale of diagnostics messages from typescript, valid option: `["cs", "de", "es", "fr", "it", "ja", "ko", "en", "pl", "pt-br", "ru", "tr", "zh-cn", "zh-tw"]`, default: `"en"`
 - `volar.maxMemory`: Maximum memory (in MB) that the server should use.
 On some systems this may only have effect when runtime has been set.
 Minimum 256.
-- `volar-api.trace.server`: Traces the communication between VS Code and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
+- `volar-language-features.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
-- `volar-document.trace.server`: Traces the communication between VS Code and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
+- `volar-language-features-2.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
-- `volar-html.trace.server`: Traces the communication between VS Code and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
+- `volar-document-features.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
-- `volar.lowPowerMode`: Using one language server to do the work of two language serves can reduce system resource usage, but features such as auto-complete will be much slower, default: `false`
+- `volar.vueserver.useSecondServer`: Use second server to progress heavy diagnostic works, the main server workhorse computing intellisense, operations such as auto-complete can respond faster.
+Note that this will lead to more memory usage, default: `false`
 - `volar.takeOverMode.enabled`: Take over language support for *.ts, default: `false`
 - `volar.codeLens.references`: [references] code lens, default: `true`
 - `volar.codeLens.pugTools`: [pug ☐] code lens, default: `false`